 - Utility grid connection

-Step 2: Electricity Powers the Home
+Electricity Powers the Home

-Step 3: Extra Energy Charges the Battery
+Extra Energy Charges the Battery

-Step 4: Excess Power Goes to the Grid
+Excess Power Flows to Grid

-Main Components of a Hybrid Solar Power System
+Main Parts of a Hybrid Solar Setup

 Solar Panels